Cyclamen Persicum (Florist's Cyclamen)

 Height / Spread

-There are typically three groups a Cyclamen can belong to when it comes to size.
-Standards - growing up to 30cm / 1ft.
-Intermediates which come in at 20cm / 8in and the Miniatures which as the name suggests are the smallest, growing no more than 15cm / 6in.
+- Miniatures which as the name suggests are the smallest, growing no more than 15cm / 6in.

 Flowers

-Cyclamen flowers are the primary appeal of these plants as house guests.
-Wide display of Cyclamens in bloomThe leaves which look like miniature lily pad leaves are interesting without a doubt, but can't compete when compared to the elegance and sheer variety, in both colour and appearance, of the flowers.
+Cyclamen flowers are the primary appeal of these plants when grown indoors.
+The leaves which look like miniature lily pad leaves are interesting without a doubt, but can't compete when compared to the elegance and sheer variety, in both colour and appearance, of the flowers.

 Whites, pinks, reds or violets are all common, while you can find more unusual flower styles such as doubles or basic singles, Cyclamen persicum with its five upswept petals are the most frequently sold.
 The flowering season will last a couple of months if conditions are cool, half that if you've chosen a warm room.

-Are Cyclamens Plants Poisonous?
+Are Cyclamen Plants Poisonous?

-Prevention is better than cure, so it might be worth avoiding these plants in your home if you know your pet or child is curious about houseplants.
+Prevention is better than cure, so it might be worth avoiding these plants in your home if you know your pet or child is too curious about houseplants.

 Anything else?